edgelesssys/contrast/docs/docs/getting-started/deployment.md

 AMD doesn't provide an accessible way to acquire the latest TCB values for your platform.
 Visit the [AMD SEV developer portal](https://www.amd.com/en/developer/sev.html) and download the latest firmware package for your processor family.
 Unpack and inspect the contained release notes, which state the SNP firmware SVN (called `SPL` (security patch level) in that document).
-Contact your hardware vendor or BIOS firmware provider for information about the other TCB components
+Contact your hardware vendor or BIOS firmware provider for information about the other TCB components.

 To check the current TCB level of your platform, use the [`snphost`](https://github.com/virtee/snphost):